nemikor-solutions/blue-owl-core/README.md

+### Down Signal

+The down signal box may be used in compliance with the IWF Referee Lifht System as documented in TCRR 3.3.6.5.
+The down signal box supports:

+* Visible signal via a relay.
+* Audible signal via a relay.

 ### Timekeeper

 The timekeeper control box may be used to fully control the timing clock as documented in TCRR 7.10.
 The timekeeper control box supports: